devopsgroup-io/catapult/README.md

 <img src="https://cdn.rawgit.com/devopsgroup-io/catapult/master/catapult/installers/images/catapult_performance.png" alt="Catapult Performance">

-**Please note:** Any optimization that would impact development or component testing in LocalDev is disabled; this workflow aligns with the testing activites described in the [Release Management](#release-management) section.
+**Please note:** Any performance optimization that would impact development or component testing in LocalDev is disabled; this workflow aligns with the testing activites described in the [Release Management](#release-management) section.

 ## Bandwidth Optimizations ##

 Bandwidth optimizations are made to lower the total bytes downloaded and decrease the amount of requests made by the browser.

-* HTTP Content-Encoding headers are set for a defined list of files, this will compress the output sent with gzip.
-This saves network bandwidth.
+* HTTP Content-Encoding headers are set for a defined list of files, this will compress the file sent from the server to the client using gzip.
+This saves network bandwidth and total time for the client to download the file.
-* Aggregating CSS files and JavaScript files is enabled for the website's software type if available.
+* Aggregating CSS and JavaScript files is enabled for the website's software type if available.
   * [https://github.com/devopsgroup-io/catapult/blob/master/provisioners/redhat/modules/software_operations_meta.sh](https://github.com/devopsgroup-io/catapult/blob/master/provisioners/redhat/modules/software_operations_meta.sh)

 ## Caching Optimizations ##